JacobNoahGlik/GradeAssistant_PoC/README.md

 ### Default Locations
 ###### NOTE: These default locations can be changed in the `presets.py` file or by running `python3 update.py --show-all`

-1. `Submissions.csv` is a file representing submissions downloaded from your Google Form.
+1. `submissions.csv` is a file representing submissions downloaded from your Google Form.
 If the data does not look correct try updating your Google Form ID (`python3 update.py`).
 This file will be uploaded to your Google Spreadsheet in the `Submissions` tab/sheet.
     1. By default, it's located in your `output` folder (`./output/submissions.csv`).
     2. To change go to `Presets.SUBMISSIONS_LOCATION` (type: `string`)
     3. To change you can alternatively run `python3 update.py --show-all`